cannlytics/cannlytics/api/metrc/readme.md

 - You get to use **one** standardized API in all states with Metrc traceability.
 - You get enhanced functionality, such as returning created data and elegant time queries.
-- You get free, world-class support to handle any updates Metrc may make to their API.
+- You get world-class support to handle any updates Metrc may make to their API.

 You can [get a Metrc integration solution](https://cannlytics.com/support) today through Cannlytics, a [verified Metrc integrator](https://cannlytics.com#metrc) in 9 states.
 Once you have signed up for service, or if you are running your own distribution, then you can begin using the Metrc API endpoints.